-Contractors, freelancers, interim managers and consultants all have one thing in common – when they work through their own limited company they are known as a Personal Service Company (PSC).
+Other than being self-employed individuals, contractors, freelancers, interim managers and consultants all have at least one thing in common – if they provide their services to clients through their own limited company, they are known as a Personal Service Company (PSC).

-- The contractor is working through a registered limited company.
+- You work through a registered limited company.

-- The contractor is the director and a shareholder of the company.
+- You are a director and the main shareholder of the company.

-- The contractor manages the limited company funds and bank account.
+- You manage the limited company funds and bank account.

-- The contractor provides professional services to clients via their limited company.
+- You provide professional services to clients via your limited company.

 Advantages of working through a Personal Service Company